chaosraine/codge/src/site/notes/10-19 💢 Bardacht/15 Blog/2021/2021-03-01-time-management-for-executive-dysfunction.md

 This is for my writer friends in particular.
 Don’t play with me.
 You know the one I mean.
 Or perhaps it’s a whole stack that I’m talking about.
 Get out the planner/journal/notebook/whatever that is way too good to actually write in.
 And _write in it_.
 Do it now, before you overthink it.

-Write “Fuck Chaotic Organized and fuck Ren.
+Write “Fuck Chaotic Organized and fuck Raine.
 They can’t tell me what to do!” if you have to.
 That (stack of) notebook(s) is a symbol of your perfectionism, and writing _anything_ is a symbol of ending it.
 And once you’ve started, you can use it to help make a plan of action.
 Because you need a planner.

 A simple bullet journal doesn’t require any fancy lettering or art - although if you’re really worried about having bad art in your journal you could draw on a separate note and stick it in (making bad art was one of my new year’s resolutions).